AmyvLoenhout/mastersofevil/README.md

 ## MastersOfEvil Project

 This is a project I worked on during my internship.
-It provides a useful tool for front-end developers that can be used to find elements of previous projects based on tags.
+It provides a useful application for front-end developers that can be used to find elements of previous projects based on tags.
 That way they can easily reuse elements they created before, in newer projects.

 ## Available Scripts